-• Cataloging: The Library maintains catalog records for all of its collections in patronaccessible databases.
+• Cataloging: The Library maintains catalog records for all its collections in patron-accessible databases.
 Thorough cataloging by trained Library personnel allows researchers to explore collections without unnecessary handling of materials.
-Locations and tracking of collection materials is managed in the Library systems listed below.
+Locations and tracking of collection materials are managed in the Library systems listed below.